Sewing Tools List

 Extra Helpful Sewing Tools for Beginners

 When I started sewing many years ago, you only cut fabric with sewing scissors.
 Then the Rotary Cutter came in the picture-oh so nice!
-This tool works great when cutting edges, remember to use a rotary mat with your rotary cutter to protect furniture surfaces.
+Make sure to use a rotary mat with your rotary cutter to protect furniture surfaces.
 (There are different size Rotary cutters.
 A larger cutter is great for straight lines and large curved lines and a small cutter is great for cutting small curves) I use both scissors and the rotary cutter, no rules as to when I use what tool, I do use scissors when I need more control and precision.
-A Rotary Cutter and Mat Set is a nice ‘EXTRA’ to have in your sewing tools!
+A Rotary Cutter and Mat Set is a nice ‘EXTRA’ to have in your sewing tools, along with a clear plastic ruler for cutting straight edges with the rotary cutter.

 Now that you have your basic sewing tools from the Sewing Tools List, read: